ch1c0t/makepwa/readme.md

 The default service worker implements a race between Cache and Network(it tries to get response from both and returns the earliest response).
 Also, if the request to Network was successful, Cache gets updated.

 This behavior would intervene with development(we would have to reload our browser twice to see every change).
-Because of this, by defaul, the service worker gets built only for production.
+Because of this, by default, the service worker gets built only for production.

 If you would like to make it available during development(for example, to implement a different strategy), you can run `makepwa sw extract`.
 This will add `./src/workers/sw.coffee` and `./src/scripts/register_sw.coffee` to your project.